shwetank/extension-docs/tut_message_passing.md

 copyright: opera-ccby
 ---

+## Introduction

 Communicating and passing messages around is an essential part in developing extensions.
 Let’s take a look at the different ways to do that using the Opera Extensions API.

 The two broad types of communication methods we have are simple short lived messages, and a more long lived communication method.
 We’ll cover both in this article.

 ## Simple short lived communication

-If all you need to do is to send a one-shot message to another part of the extension, and optionally get a calback, then you can use the `runtime.sendMessage()` or `tabs.sendMessage()` methods to do so.
+If all you need to do is to send a one-shot message to another part of the extension, and optionally get a callback, then you can use the `runtime.sendMessage()` or `tabs.sendMessage()` methods to do so.
 To receive a message, use the `runtime.onMessage()` method.

 Let’s take an example of an extension which (on click of a button) counts the number of `<p>` elements in the page and updates the button with a badge showing the number.